TJRoh01/uptimeem/README.md

 It is designed around efficiency and simplicity, which means it does not use a lot of resources and in turn that allows me to make it available free of charge.
 There are no API-keys, accounts, etc.

+You are welcome to use this in your projects to easily show off for example your backend's uptime on your project page.

 ## Usage
 How the service works:
 - Sends an ICMP ping every **15 seconds** to hosts in its list